-There’s an older card similar to this called Overrule, which is from Dissension.
-It was XWB, with the same permission effect, except that you gained X life instead of dealing damage.
+There’s an older card from the Dissension set similar to this called Overrule It was XWB to cast, with the same permission effect, except that you gained X life instead of dealing damage.
 Again, you gained that life whether or not the spell became countered.
 A counter-spell that can also deal damage whether or not that spell gets countered is a very good card.
 You don’t usually see permission spells that get more powerful as the game goes along.
-So was this card a key to making counter-burn a real deck in Standard again?
+So, was this card a key to making counter-burn a real deck in Standard again?

 Unfortunately, as good as Mindswipe is on paper, it never really saw much competitive Standard play.
 It did work its way into a Top 8 Jeskai Control deck as a four-of.
 Also, some Jeskai Tempo decks like this one would run a single Mindswipe.
 But beyond that, it didn't see much top level play.
-It's never really made its way into Modern, either.
+Mindswipe never really made its way into Modern decks, either.

 Also, Mindswipe sees some play in Melek, Izzet Paragon spellslinger decks, in which Melek can actually copy Mindswipe and deal double the damage as well as giving you a second chance to counter that spell in case the cost was paid initially.
 While these aren't the only two commanders that have used Mindswipe, these are the two that will take advantage of this counterspell the most.

 Is Mindswipe good, then?
 Yes, Mindswipe is a solid card.
 But, you have to really dump a lot of mana into it in order to get the full value from it.
 While it seemed like it would be a decent card in Standard, it wasn't played much.
 While the damage is a nice bonus, most of the time you may only get in 1, 2, or 3 damage.
 That's nice, but it didn't really find a home in most decks that would want it.